E

 East Siberian Laikas are outdoor dogs that are a little larger than the average Siberian Husky.

 The East Siberian Laika is a medium-to-large-sized dog, a little larger than the average Siberian Husky.
-Their males are often a bit taller than the females, capping at 26 inches.
-On average, the males and females weigh almost the same, ranging between 40-50 lbs.
+Their males are often a bit taller than the females.
+Males are between 21 and 25 inches tall, while females are between 20 and 24 inches tall.
+On average, the males and females weigh almost the same, ranging between 40 and 51 lbs.

 The Best Dog Food For East Siberian Laikas